Elizabeth M. Allen

-Elizabeth Marie Allen is an American political advisor who serves as acting under secretary of state for public diplomacy and public affairs.
-On January 23, 2023, President Biden announced his intent to nominate Allen for the permanent role of under secretary.

-Allen previously served as assistant secretary of state for global public affairs and as White House deputy communications director during the Obama administration.
+Elizabeth Marie Allen is currently the chief external affairs officer at the NFL Players Association.
+She has also served as an American political advisor, diplomat, and expert in the information space and modern media environment.
+She served as under secretary of state for public diplomacy and public affairs in the Biden administration.
+She had previously served in his administration as assistant secretary of state for global public affairs.
+She was White House deputy communications director during the Obama administration.
+Allen resigned from the State Department on August 2, 2024, to take up a role as chief of staff to Tim Walz, the then-unannounced running mate of Democratic presidential candidate and incumbent Vice President Kamala Harris.

 Early life and education

 Allen is a native of Buffalo, New York.
 She graduated from Williamsville South High School in Williamsville, New York in 2002.
 She earned a bachelor of arts degree in political science and sociology from the State University of New York at Geneseo, where she graduated magna cum laude and phi beta kappa.

 Career

 As an undergraduate, Allen served as an intern at the United States Department of State, where she specialized in human trafficking and international women's issues.

 After graduating from college, Allen served as the associate director of operations for the 2008 Democratic National Convention.
 She later joined Barack Obama's 2008 presidential campaign and worked on the 2009 Inauguration.
-From 2009 until 2013, Allen was a member of the communications team for Vice President Joseph Biden, and was promoted to serve as deputy director of communications.
-From 2014 to 2015, she served as the director of public affairs and strategic communication for the Bureau of Educational and Cultural Affairs.